Skip to main content

 • API root URL - this is the primary connection to the API

-• back-end configuration - fixed for this service
+• back-end configuration - this is fixed and specific to this service

 • query function - this determines what type of request is made